liesjacobs/WFE_practicals/practical1/intro.md

 Of course, although the building blocks are similar, the syntax can differ quite a bit.
 Some key tips and tricks for JavaScript are listed here (source: <a href="https://docs.google.com/document/d/1ZxRKMie8dfTvBmUNOO0TFMkd7ELGWf3WjX0JvESZdOE/edit" target="_blank">Earth Engine 101 Beginner's Curriculum</a>.)

+---
+**NOTE**

+Try to copy-paste some of these commands to your code editor in google earth and run it: what happens?

+---

 ### Commenting lines